CBonnell/draft-lamps-rfc8398-bis/draft-bonnell-lamps-rfc8398bis.md

 Digits Hyphen" and is the set of LDH labels that do not have "--" characters in the third and forth character position, which excludes "tagged domain names" such as A-labels.
-To facilitate octet-for-octet comparisons of SmtpUTF8Mailbox values, all labels which constitute the domain part SHALL only be encoded with lowercase letters.
+To facilitate octet-for-octet comparisons of SmtpUTF8Mailbox values, all NR-LDH and A-label labels which constitute the domain part SHALL only be encoded with lowercase letters.
 Consistent with the treatment of rfc822Name in {{RFC5280}}, SmtpUTF8Mailbox is an envelope `Mailbox` and has no phrase (such as a common name) before it, has no comment (text surrounded in parentheses) after it, and is not surrounded by "<" and ">" characters.

 Due to name constraint compatibility reasons described in {{name-constraints}}, SmtpUTF8Mailbox subjectAltName MUST NOT be used unless the Local-part of the email address contains non-ASCII characters.
-When the local- part is ASCII, rfc822Name subjectAltName MUST be used instead of SmtpUTF8Mailbox.
+When the Local- part is ASCII, rfc822Name subjectAltName MUST be used instead of SmtpUTF8Mailbox.
 This is compatible with legacy software that supports only rfc822Name (and not SmtpUTF8Mailbox).
 The appropriate